 If the scheme's notional assets are less than the past service position, the fund is said to be in deficit.
-This deficit needs to be met by an adjustment (addition) to the contribution rate, over a 25-year period (or a 15-year period for the cost control mechanism).
+This deficit needs to be met by an adjustment (addition) to the contribution rate, over a 15 year period.

 Conversely, if the scheme's notional assets are more than the past service position, the fund is said to be in surplus.
-This deficit needs to be met by an adjustment (reduction) to the contribution rate, over a 25-year period (or 15-year period, as above).
+This deficit needs to be met by an adjustment (reduction) to the contribution rate, over a 15 year period.